tytydraco/yessleep/out/o_la_komo_RAK.md

 “So what do you think?”

-“It's great, but I'm pretty sfure I can't afford it.”
+“It's great, but I'm pretty sure I can't afford it.”

 “1$ for the first month, and after that we'll work something out.”